matrix-org/matrix-spec-proposals/proposals/3966-exact-event-property-contains-push-condition.md

 A new push rule condition `exact_event_property_contains` is added which acts like [`event_match`](https://spec.matrix.org/v1.5/client-server-api/#conditions-1), but searches an array for an exact value.
-The values must match exactly and be a non-compound JSON types allowed by [canonical JSON](https://spec.matrix.org/v1.5/appendices/#canonical-json): i.e. strings, `null`, `true`, `false` and integers.
+The values must match exactly and be a non-compound JSON type allowed by [canonical JSON](https://spec.matrix.org/v1.5/appendices/#canonical-json): i.e. strings, `null`, `true`, `false` and integers.

 An example condition would look like: